 Want to know how to cook perfect pasta?
-Cookbook author Sheela Prakash offers three simple tips that can transform your pasta into greatness.
+Cookbook author Sheela Prakash offers three simple tips that can transform your clumpy, stuck-together noodles into pasta greatness.
+Prego!

 You probably already know that you should cook pasta in ample water.
 And you also know how to cook pasta in water that’s so heavily salted it could be a roiling, boiling pot of seawater, yes?
 Excellent.